Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ```

 ### List chat threads

-The `listChatThreads` method retrieves the list of created chat threads
+Use the `listChatThreads` method to retrieve a list of chat threads.

-- `ListChatThreadsOptions` is the options to pass
+- `ListChatThreadsOptions` is the object representing the options to pass.
-- `maxPageSize`, optional, The maximum number of messages to be returned per page.
+- `maxPageSize`, optional, is the maximum number of messages to be returned per page.
-- `startTime`, optional, The start time where the range query.
+- `startTime`, optional, is the thread start time to consider in the query.

-`PagedCollection<ChatThreadInfo>` is the response returned from listing threads
+`PagedCollection<ChatThreadInfo>` is the response returned from listing threads.

 ```swift
 import AzureCore